rdz-oss/BattyBirdNET-Pi/README.md

 * There are echo location calls as well as social calls.
 Social calls can be on very different frequencies (lower, even audible).
 * Feeding buzzes occur when a bat closes in on prey.
 The number of calls/time increases and the frequency (kHz) goes down in a 'buzz'.

 ### Echolocation frequency (max energy) of European bats
 A quick overview for a first orientation.
 Bats shift up or downwards depending also on each others presence and the environment.
 Highest energy is the lightest color in the spectrogram.
 More detailed information in German, but many illustrations and tables that are understandable:

 - [Nyctalus, Eptesicus, Vespertilio, Pipistrellus, Long eared, Horseshoes and Barbastelle ](https://www.lfu.bayern.de/publikationen/get_pdf.htm?art_nr=lfu_nat_00378)
+ For these species the minimum (or end) frequeny of a call and duration  can be very informative.
 - [Myotis](https://www.lfu.bayern.de/publikationen/get_pdf.htm?art_nr=lfu_nat_00427)
+For myotis species the start (often highest) as well as end (often lowest) frequency as well as the duration are informative.
+There can also be a characteristic 'S' shape in the call.
+The highest frequencies can require 160kHz or more (extreme 185kHz) resolution, ie 320kHz or 384 kHz settings.

 Echolocation frequency (max energy) | Common name           | Species                   |
 |-----------------|-----------------------|---------------------------|